Bad configuration of Message to Display in Plugin parameters.

 I was thirteen, watching Saturday Night Live in my room.
 I had a glass of Mello Yello - no ice - and a bowl of dry roasted peanuts.
 I remember because when The Clash played Straight to Hell, everything stopped.

-Mick Jones and Paul Simonon pranced around like goofs, but I knew I was watching a masterful performance.
+Mick Jones and Paul Simonon pranced around like goofs, but something about the performance mesmerized me.
 When Joe Strummer put fingers to his head like a gun and breathed out to the count, I almost spilled my drink.
 The next week I went to the record store and bought Combat Rock.
 That album led me to London Calling, which is the one I'd take to a desert island.

 The only disappointment of that SNL performance, ex post facto, was that drummer Topper Headon had already been kicked out of the band for his heroin addiction.
 It's probably good I didn't know that at the time.